 Since the dawn of Instagram’s Close Friends, many users have let their green circle of trust in on a never-before-seen side of their social media presence.
 (AKA, a more candid persona that was previously saved for one’s private finsta.)
-From crying selfie stories to scraps from the photo dump’s cutting room floor, you may have been letting your freak flag fly with your selected group of trusted Close Friends.
-Soon, you could be able to expand this circle of trust to the bird app.
+From crying selfie stories to scraps from the photo dump’s cutting room floor, you may have been letting your freak flag fly with your select group of trusted Close Friends.
+Now, you can expand this circle of trust to the bird app.

 How To Use Twitter Circle

-Users will be prompted with a list of users they follow to add or remove them from their Twitter circle by tapping next to their username.
+You’ll see the option to create a Circle when you compose a new Tweet and you’ll be prompted with a list of users you follow to add or remove them from your Twitter circle by tapping next to their username.
 You can select up to 150 users to be in your Twitter Circle, and you can edit this list at any time by heading back to “Edit your Twitter Circle” and adding or removing users as desired.

 Once you’re ready to tweet to your Circle, just draft a tweet as you normally would.
-It appears from the Twitter tutorial that you will be able to select “Twitter Circle” to the right of your name in the drafting window.
-(The button is even shown in green, like Instagram Close Friends.)
+You’ll be able to select “Twitter Circle” to the right of your name in the drafting window.
+(The button is shown in green.)
 Then, just tap the “Tweet” button and only your Circle will be able to view or reply to your tweet.